wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 - Plugin action hooks and shortcodes are now registered as soon as the main plugin file loads.
 - Updated the Dutch language translation.
 The translation file was submitted by Mitchell van Honk.
 - Made all the strings in the "Messaging" tab translatable.
+- Fixed a bug where the user's first and last names were not getting set when a new affiliate registered.

 = 2.5.6 =
 - Added Hungarian language translation to the plugin.
 The translation was submitted by Peter Nyiri.